Cookie consent management tool by TermsFeed Self-guided Sea Kayaking in St Anna Archipelago in Sweden | Nature Travels

 Description »

-A sea kayaking holiday in your own way, at your own pace
+A sea kayaking holiday your way, at your own pace

-From your chosen base, you are free to plan your days as you wish, taking to the water to explore as much or as little of the archipelago as your time, energy and level of experience permits.
+You are free to plan your days as you wish, taking to the water to explore as much or as little of the stunning St. Anna and Gryt Archipelago as your time, energy and level of experience permits.

 The flexibility to offer an adventure for all abilities

-Discover Sea Kayaking in St Anna and Gryt offers a great deal of flexibility in terms of level of challenge, distance covered and duration, and is therefore suitable for a wide range of participants:
+Self-guided Sea Kayaking in St Anna and Gryt offers a great deal of flexibility in terms of level of challenge, distance covered and duration, and is therefore suitable for a wide range of abilities:

-- More experienced kayakers: Options 1, 2, and 3 offer the opportunity to explore further afield and increase the level of challenge, with the choice to camp on all nights or combine cabin accommodation with extra nights wild camping to add an expedition component.
-Option 3 (Cabin on the Island of Harstena) is ideal for those with the experience to kayak out to the island and but also appreciate a roof over their heads at night - the ideal combination of adventure and simple comfort (and you can of course spend some extra nights camping too if you wish!).
+• More experienced kayakers: There is plenty of opportunity to explore further afield and increase the level of challenge, with the choice either to camp wild on all nights or combine camping with two nights on the island of Harstena.
+The island cabin option is ideal for those with the experience to kayak out to the island and who also appreciate a roof over their heads at night - a great combination of adventure and simple comfort.

 Itinerary »